tues/kwincrosshair/README.md

 ![Screenshot](http://bitbucket.org/tues/kwincrosshair/downloads/screenshot2.png)

+## Requirements

+KWinCrosshair has been tested with Qt 4.8 and KWin 4.9, but it should work with Qt 4.6 and KWin 4.7 or newer.

 ## Building and installing (the easy way)

 In your terminal, go to the directory containing the project sources and run: